-6. Use a Phillips screwdriver to secure the switch to the rack with 12-24 screws (included) for each mounting bracket.
+Use a Phillips or cross-head screwdriver to secure the switch to the rack with 12-24 screws (included) for each mounting bracket.

 Note: Some cabinets require different screws which are not included.
 Make sure that you use the correct screws or fasteners for your rack system.